What are the most important traits to encourage during a child’s development?

 This exercise involves students interviewing a person of their choice (inside or outside the school) and creating visual representations of what they learned.
 This will encourage students to practice active and compassionate listening, to put themselves in another’s shoes, and to share their stories with others.

-Empathy Book Trailers
+Empathy Book Synopsis

 This activity will allow students to practice synthesizing events from a person’s life into feelings or needs—an important skill for any future literature and writing courses—as well as effectively relating to others in the real world.